 5. CX will ultimately eliminate the need for human interaction

-According to a research by Centric Digital, by 2020, 85% of a customer’s brand experience will occur without any human interaction.
+According to research by Gartner, by 2020, 85% of a customer’s brand experience will occur without any human interaction.

 Also, agents and resources can stay more productive while automating routine tasks and customer issues management.

-6. Multi-/omni-channel presence will be the driving force
+6. The multi-/omni-channel presence will be the driving force

 Dialogue Marketing found that 85% of customers find it frustrating when a company’s website is not configured for mobile phone browsing, while an SDL survey showed that 44% of millennials expect the customer experience to be the same regardless of channel.